-Featuring: Schlage L Series anti-ligature mortise locks; Ives hospital tip door hinges; LCN concealed door closers
+Featuring: Schlage HSLR and SL/SK ligature resistant trim for mortise and cylindrical (HSLR only) trim; Ives hospital tip door hinges; LCN concealed door closers

 Although this opening’s main purpose is to control the spread of fire and/or smoke while keeping patients and staff safe in emergencies, it can also be used to control access to secure areas of the building.
 By using automated solutions, these openings deliver quiet, hands-free, automated operation of these high-traffic doors.

 Featuring: Von Duprin QEL (Quiet Electric Latch) exit devices; LCN auto operators; aptiQ and aptiQmobile readers and credentials; Von Duprin CVC system (Concealed Vertical Cable)

 These doors are subject to more use and abuse than almost any other openings in a medical facility.
 By using heavy-duty solutions that are low profile and don’t inhibit traffic flow, these openings will be able to operate correctly under most any circumstances.